AninditaBasu/pi-projects/topics/pi_zero_install_os.md

 # {{ page.title }}

-Do you see the tiny microSD card near the bottom center of the computer board?
+Do you see the tiny SanDisk Ultra microSD card near the bottom center of the computer board?

 <a href = "../images/pi_zero.jpeg"><img src = "../images/pi_zero.jpeg" width="50%" /></a><br/>
 <span style="font-size:75%;">To see a larger image, click the image.</span>

 The operating system will be downloaded on to that card, which will then be inserted into the microSD slot of the Raspberry Pi.
-That's what will get this little computer up and running, and make it available for you for the final steps of your project.
+That's what will get this little computer up and running, and make it ready for the project.

 <hr/>